polypheny/Polypheny-Control/README.md

 # Polypheny Control
-_Polypheny Control_ allows to easily deploy and monitor Polypheny-DB.
+Polypheny Control allows to easily setup and monitor Polypheny-DB.
+It takes care of pulling the required repositories and executing the builds.

+Originally, Polypheny Control has been designed as a tool for automating the evaluation and benchmarking of Polypheny-DB.
+Its integrated REST interface allows to easily integrate it into complex benchmarking scenarios.

+Due to its easy to use user-interface, Polypheny Control is the recommended way for setting up Polypheny-DB.

 ## Getting Started